Shared use bay

 - the vehicle is parked in the designated zone that the permit is valid for

 - the permit has been completed in line with the conditions of use

 If using a pay and display ticket please ensure it is clearly displayed with details, such as the expiry time, visible from the outside of the vehicle.

-Can I park a motorcycle in a pay and display bay?
+Can I park a motorcycle in a shared use bay?

-You cannot park in a pay and display bay with a motorcycle.
+You cannot park in a shared use bay with a motorcycle.